 - RFXpress on any AWG5000 or AWG7000 series instrument.
-In this case, the software automatically detects the AWG software.
+The software automatically detects the AWG software.
 You can transfer data directly to the AWG.
-The status bar shows "AWGXXXX Online". - RFXpress on a PC with the AWG software running in the offline mode.
-In this case, the AWG software has to be started before starting RFXpress.
-You can transfer data to the AWG offline software.
-The status bar shows "AWGXXXX Offline". - RFXpress on a PC without the AWG software.
-In this case, the software does not detect the AWG software, and you cannot transfer data to the AWG (although you can create and store the waveform for later use).
+The status bar shows "AWG5XXX Online" or "AWG7XXX Online. - RFXpress on a PC as a stand-alone product.
+In this case, you cannot transfer data to an AWG (although you can create and store the waveform for later use).
 The status bar shows "AWGXXXX Not Available".